-Restricted Cash: Restricted cash includes amounts of cash restricted pursuant to the ABL Facility and Term Loan Facility cash collateral orders entered by the Bankruptcy Court and related budgets, as well as amounts required to cash collateralize ongoing letters of credit and international hedging activities.
+Restricted Cash: Restricted cash primarily includes amounts of cash restricted pursuant to the ABL Facility and Term Loan Facility cash collateral orders entered by the Bankruptcy Court, as well as amounts required to cash collateralize ongoing letters of credit and international hedging activities.
 Under the ABL Facility cash collateral order, there is an \$80 million minimum cash requirement.
 Under the Term Loan Facility cash collateral order, the Debtors are required to hold dividends paid by foreign Affiliates to Debtor entities.
-Since the Petition Date, \$26.3 million in dividends have been held in such accounts.
-Both the ABL Facility minimum cash requirement and the Term Loan Facility dividend restriction are projected to be lifted upon the Effective Date.
-Cash used to collateralize outstanding letters of credit and the Debtors' foreign currency hedging contracts is projected to remain restricted after the Effective Date.
+Since the Petition Date, \$34 million in dividends have been held in such accounts.
+Both the ABL Facility minimum cash requirement and the Term Loan Facility dividend restriction are projected to be lifted upon the Assumed Effective Date.
+Cash used to collateralize outstanding letters of credit and the Debtors' foreign currency hedging contracts is projected to remain restricted after the Assumed Effective Date.

-Short and Long Term Debt: Short and long-term debt balances as of December 31, 2010, 2011, 2012 and 2013 assume an anticipated post-reorganization capital structure, consisting of a \$300 million term loan (including the refinancing of the \$150 million DIP facility) at an interest rate of LIBOR + 600 bps (LIBOR floor of 4% assumed), \$60 million of new Halla debt in North America and Europe, \$45 million from a French receivables factoring program, and other debt, primarily existing foreign Affiliate debt.
+Short and Long Term Debt: Short and long-term debt balances as of December 31, 2010, 2011, 2012 and 2013 assume an anticipated post-reorganization capital structure that is comprised primarily of foreign affiliate debt, including \$60 million of new Halla debt in North America and Europe, and \$44 million from a French receivables factoring program.
+Additionally, following Consummation of the Plan the Reorganized Debtors expect to have availability under a \$150 million U.S. revolving credit facility.